 What’s the budget?

 If you’re relying on a legacy on-premise system or database, you may not have a true CRM software budget—aside from the ongoing cost to support a non-cloud solution.
 Even if you’re already using a cloud solution, the cost of switching may be more (or less) than your current subscription.
-Be sure to define a ballpark CRM budget now (and refine it later).
+Be sure to define a ballpark CRM budget now (and refine it later) so everyone is aware of the pricing constraints for your new CRM system.

 Start with your CRM needs for enhanced results